 📃Ingredients notes and substitutions

 - Protein powder - Any unflavored or vanilla-flavored plant-based protein powder will work in this recipe.
-I am personally using this Anthony's pea protein.
+I am personally using this Naked pea protein powder.

 🔪How to make

-Place oats into a high-speed blender (I am personally using Vitamix, and highly recommend it) and blend until oats are finely ground.
+Turn oats into flour - Add oats into a high-speed blender and blend until they are finely ground.

-Add the rest of the ingredients into the blender and process until a smooth batter forms.
+Make pancake batter - Add the rest of the ingredients into the blender, and blend until smooth.
+If the batter is too thick, add another splash of milk.

 ✔Helpful tips